SkyDeBaun/CS172/assignment01/README.md

 To use the project several flags (and their associated parameters) are needed, as follows:
    - --term (or -t) "term"
    - --doc (or -d) "document name"
-   - -c "collection directory"
+   - --collection (or -c) "collection directory path"
-     - Note: By default the project uses the provided ap89_collection_small corpus
+     - ***Note: By default the project uses the provided ap89_collection_small corpus

 Typical implementation REQUIRES either the -t or the -d flags for useful output (but of course both can be used together), and each combination will provide a unique set of results